 Stop your doors from slamming shut by using a wedge, latch, or even a towel thrown over the top of the door.
 You can also buy special strips to fix to the door jamb to prevent doors closing.

 Storing breakables such as ornaments and glasses out of reach will give you peace of mind.
 Also, install childproof locks on kitchen drawers full of sharp utensils and on medicine cabinets.

 Erect a safety gate blocking access to the balcony.
 Consider keeping objects such as chairs and pot plants (anything climbable) away from the railing and, if the gaps between the railings are more than 6.5cm wide, cover them with safety netting or boards.

 Adapting your home to cater for your growing children is well worth the investment.
-Did you know, babies can change energy consumption patterns in the house?
-To review your home’s current energy plan and to plan for the future, consider using our free online energy plan calculator.
+Did you know that babies can change energy consumption patterns in the house?
+You can review your home’s current energy plan and talk to us about the best one for now and into the future.